Skip to content

 The definitive guide to scan-to-BIM

-The term scan-to-BIM refers to a workflow that uses 3D scanning to document an existing asset and turn it into a BIM model.
-It was developed as a way to bring existing buildings in line with the latest documentation and planning methodologies.
+The term scan-to-BIM refers to a workflow that uses 3D scanning to document an existing asset and turn it into a Building Information Model (BIM).
+This process aligns older buildings with contemporary construction documents and planning methodologies, leveraging the advancements in BIM tools available on the market.

 For more detail, let’s break it down term by term:

 • Scan: 3D scanning technologies, e.g. mobile or terrestrial lidar.
-These tools are used because they capture an accurate, comprehensive, and detailed point cloud data set for the real-world building.
+These tools are used because they capture an accurate, comprehensive, and detailed point cloud data set for the real-world building, which is foundational for scan-to-BIM projects.
+This data is essential for creating a precise model that integrates seamlessly with BIM tools.

 • BIM: Building information modeling, a powerful AEC collaboration methodology.
-In a scan-to-BIM workflow, the final deliverable is a BIM-compliant 3D model.
+In a scan-to-BIM workflow, the final deliverable is a BIM-compliant 3D model, enhancing the effectiveness of construction documents and construction drawings throughout the project lifecycle.

 future_BIM2